jmdejong/Asciifarm/README.md

 ## DONE

-- nondeterminism in grow times
+- nondeterminism in combat, grow times and spawn times
 - equipment
-- nondeterminism in combat
 - world persistence
 - log messages in client to file
 - room unloading when there are no players